Minoru Kiuchi: Future prospects

 In 2020, an opinion piece featured in the American news magazine Newsweek described Kiuchi as a "top candidate" for the next race for the premiership.

 Personal life

 Kiuchi is an avid collector of 78 rpm records.
 He writes about this hobby in his blog.
 During his time as a diplomat, he contributed articles to the small hobbyist magazine The Monday Critique (月曜評論).
+Along with Japanese and German, Kiuchi can speak English.